jaygala25/College-Laboratory-Programs/README.md

 # College-Laboratory-Programs
-These are some of the important programs I executed during my college lab sessions.
+These are some of the important programs I made during my college lab sessions.